 At a Glance

-- Company: Be part of a leading EfW facility in Kidderminster, making a difference in energy management.
+- Company: Be part of a leading EfW facility in Kidderminster, driving innovation in energy solutions.

-- Benefits: Enjoy a competitive salary and a stable Monday to Friday work schedule.
+- Benefits: Enjoy a competitive salary, Monday to Friday schedule, and opportunities for professional growth.

-- Qualifications: You need a Higher National Certificate in Electrical Engineering and five years of relevant experience.
+- Qualifications: You need a Higher National Certificate in Electrical Engineering and five years of experience.

 Job Title: Electrical Engineer